Red1812/CBTHeat/README.md

 ShutdownChance = (CurrentHealtLevel - OverheatThreshold)/(MaxHeat - OverHeatThreshold)
 Then you roll against ShutdownChance.

-In this mode you will not shutdown based on how long you've been overheating, meaning that if you succeed to mantain your overheat rather low you'll have a better chance to avoid shutdown as turns passed.
-On the other end is you overheat by a large margin you're more likely to shutdown earlier.
+In this mode you will not shutdown based on how long you've been overheating, meaning that if you succeed to maintain your overheat rather low you'll have a better chance to avoid shutdown as turns passed.
+On the other end, if you overheat by a large margin you're more likely to shutdown earlier.
 This doesn't change anything on the other modifiers and they are still based on turns.
-So ammo coocking is still bad and dangerous.
+So ammo cooking is still bad and dangerous.

 You will not see "Ammo Explosion Avoided!" anymore if ammo explosion chance is 0 (so on the first turn on default settings).